teandresmith/DeskHelper/README.md

 # DeskHelper

-DeskHelper is a ticketing system that provides users to create new tickets regarding certain issues they may be having.
-Additionally, it serves as a platform for support members to be able to handle issues.
+DeskHelper is a ticketing system platform that provides a place for users to input issues and for support members to solve them.

 Below is a quick mock up of the Tickets page.